Zzzul/generator-docs-next/docs/introduction.md

 ## Who We Are

-We're just bunch of people working on side project (freelance) developer based in Bekasi, Indonesia.
+We're just bunch of people working on side project (freelance) developer based in Bekasi, Indonesia 🇮🇩.
 We want to make a difference in the world by helping people making their own projects via open source and free software such like our creation.

 ## Pricing